10 Things You Can Do To Help Ease Inflammation Right Now

 7. Physical touch

-Any sort of loving physical touch like hugging, cuddling, and even sex releases the powerful hormone oxytocin from your brain's pituitary gland.
+Any sort of loving physical touch like hugging, cuddling, and sex releases the powerful hormone oxytocin from your brain's pituitary gland.
 Also referred to as the "love" hormone, oxytocin drives down IL-6 and boosts inflammation-fighting T-reg cells.
-So you can, literally, kiss your inflammation goodbye.
+So you can, literally, kiss some of your inflammation goodbye.